• Access Control

 High Foot Traffic

 Large commercial premises experience a constant flow of people, whether its employees, delivery drivers or visitors.
 Managing this traffic efficiently without compromising security can be a challenge.
 Whilst manual sign-ins and physical keys are not sufficient for such environments, a modern access control system can create automations to streamline entry and exits whilst ensuring only authorised individuals gain access.
+For those managing access control in large commercial premises, the ability to grant temporary digital credentials to contractors or delivery staff reduces the administrative burden on front-of-house teams.

 Integration with Other Security Systems

 Access control systems in large commercial sites are most commonly part of a wider security system and can be integrated with other internal systems such as CCTV and alarm systems, to create a coordinated response to any incidents or security breaches that may occur, which in turn enhance the site’s safety and security.
+This is particularly effective when integrating intruder alarms with fire safety systems, as it allows for a unified dashboard where all alerts are managed centrally.

 Biometric access control